ome/ngff/rfc/1/responses/1/index.md

 > The reviewers wish to emphasize that while this review contains many criticisms, it is not intended as a reprimand.
 The reviewers simply feel that a community discussion, presumably conducted through one or more **virtual meetings**, is vital to developing a procedural framework that will satisfy as many OME-NGFF stakeholders as possible.
 Since this RFC is already at the REVIEW stage, the only recourse the reviewers have to reinvigorate community discussion is to recommend major changes or rejection.

-I apologize that not all of the Reviewers had an opportunity to participate in a community meeting on the the process, but I will note that a few did along with other members of the Janelia community who were invited to review this RFC.
+I apologize that not all of the Reviewers had an opportunity to participate in a community meeting on the process, but I will note that a few did along with other members of the Janelia community who were invited to review this RFC.
 Maximizing participation in such discussions has also been my preference and represents the current *status quo* for the NGFF community.

 This suggestion from the Reviewers, however, is equivalent to following that previous [RFC-0](../../../0/index.md) process which has led to extended and inconclusive discussions recently.
 The fact that there are currently disagreements on _this_ change as evidenced by the Reviewers’ own rejection recommendation makes me doubt that the consensus model of RFC-0 would lead to us now to a more timely conclusion.
 Instead, a large part of what RFC-1 is attempting to codify is that the Editor **MUST** make these determinations and that he (currently) is empowered to do so.
 If then an alternative proposal or an improvement for the process is supplied, it can be appropriately and efficiently handled.